Ru1vly/RSA-Data-Security-Tool/README.md

 - Building a user interface for data input and output.
 - Handling user input securely.
 - Managing encryption keys dynamically.

+## Contributing

+Contributions are welcome!
+Feel free to open issues, submit pull requests, or provide feedback.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.